Here is a list of common terms and definitions related to the practice of Chaos Engineering.

 - Once packet loss returns to a normal level, does the system and user experience recover?

-A Gremlin attack that terminates a specified process.
+A Gremlin experiment that terminates a specified process.
 This is mainly done to prepare for application crashes, Out Of Memory (OOM), and similar events.
-Teams use the Process Killer attack to answer questions such as:
+Teams use the Process Killer experiment to answer questions such as:

 - If a key process dies, such as the httpd process, what happens to your website?
 Does it become entirely unavailable?